egison/egison/design/type-pm-compatibility.md

 - symmetric capability unification where one-way matching was required;
 - adding a protected producer variable to a consumer substitution domain;
-- using a raw `Any` value, including a raw tuple component, as evidence for a `MatcherSlot` head;
+- using a raw ordinary `TAny` value, including a raw tuple component, as evidence for a `MatcherSlot` head;
-- replacing a failed nested matcher constraint with `Any`, `none`, or a fresh unconstrained variable;
+- replacing a failed nested matcher constraint with ordinary `TAny`, capability `Any`, or a fresh unconstrained variable;
 - deriving ownership from a final zonked type because the allocation ledger is unavailable; and
 - changing an enclosing ordinary-type or capability metavariable at an